JuliaLang/julia/README.md

 <a name="Uninstalling-Julia"/>
 ## Uninstalling Julia

 Julia does not install anything outside the directory it was cloned into.
-Julia can be completely uninstalled by deleting the directory.
+Julia can be completely uninstalled by deleting this directory.

 <a name="Platform-Specific-Notes"/>
 ## Platform-Specific Notes